rrelande/LGE-Serial-protocol/README.md

 remains at 0x00 for single time commands

 ### length of payload
-1 byte length of payload
+* 1 byte length of payload
-which apparently restricts the payload length to 255 in my expereince the largest payload has been 124
+This apparently restricts the payload length to 255 in my expereince the largest payload has been 124

 ### variable payload
 The payload includes a set of 'type-lenght-value' data units.
-First 10 bits are for the data type (T)
+* First 10 bits are for the data type (T)
-Subsequent 2 bit indicate the length (L) in byte of the value, valid values is mostly 0 and 1.
+* Subsequent 2 bit indicate the length (L) in byte of the value, valid values is mostly 0 and 1.
-Value of 0 means that only 2 bytes are used for the full TLV Value OF 1 means that 3 bytes are used for the full TLV data unit. remaining 4 bits are for encoding the value, which indicate 16 values in the most basic TLV.
+Value of 0 means that only 2 bytes are used for the full TLV Value OF 1 means that 3 bytes are used for the full TLV data unit.
+* remaining 4 bits are for encoding the value, which indicate 16 values in the most basic TLV.

 To help identify the TLV, the full 2 bytes are used here although only the 10 first bytes define the type of data unit